Measure existing pillow with a tape measure, between the welts. The

 We stock and sell replacement parts, accessories and attachments for all industrial sewing machines, including needles, bobbins, winders, nylon thread, oil, thread lube, belts, motors, speed reducers, edge binders and folders, edge guides, presser feet, thread snips and commercial scissors.

-Liking us on Facebook helps pay for the free 75 pages of information you get on our site!
+Liking us on Facebook helps pay for the free HowTo information we give you!